Skip to content

 Firmware Update (rbln-flash)

-It supports parallel updates and handles two distinct update modes:
+It handles two distinct update modes:

 • CP (Command Processor) firmware update